Emulator Issues #4635

 Grand Slam Tennis + DX9 / Virtual + Ram : text perfect (this is a great improvement) but colours destroyed

-#9 Updated by Nolan.Check almost 9 years ago
+#9 Updated by Nolan.Check about 9 years ago

 When a game performs a render-to-texture effect, it sends a command to the GP to export a portion of framebuffer to RAM.
 Later, it can reference that area of RAM as a texture.